 More examples are shown on the GitHub page of MinTOTP.
 Keep in mind that the secret (e.g., SECRETSECRETSECRET) is a secret!
 Store it like a password and only use a second device to generate your OTPs.
 Do not use the device which you use for login.
 Do not store this secret and the normal password in the same database.

-Tip: You can also use zbarimg and oathtool to generate TOTP codes, shown here.
+Tip: You can also use zbarimg and oathtool to generate TOTP codes as shown on our Terminal tips page.

 Tip of the month